 We currently keep a mini emergency fund of $1000 while we’re paying our debt and so far it’s worked out great.

-We’re currently building our five-month emergency fund now that we’re debt free!
+Now we have a five-month emergency fund because we’re debt free!

 But it’s hard to save, hard to know how much to save, and hard to avoid the temptation of $1000 sitting in your bank account screaming to be used.
 Here are some tips we’ve used to save and keep our emergency fund.